sleak-lbl/weekly-emails/items/nopodcast.md

 ### No New "NERSC User News" Podcast this Week

-There will be no new episode of the "NERSC User News" podcast this week as we try to adapt to social distancing.
-We encourage you to instead enjoy some of our most recent episodes and greatest
+There will be no new episode of the "NERSC User News" podcast this week due to the new fortnightly production schedule.
+We encourage you to instead enjoy some of our most recent episodes and greatest hits:
-hits:

 - [RAPIDS](https://anchor.fm/nersc-news/episodes/The-RAPIDS-Library-Nick-Becker-Interview-eb0h5a)
 In this interview with NVIDIA RAPIDS senior engineer Nick Becker,